wsbctechnicalblog/wsbctechnicalblog.github.io/content/engineering-practice-layering.md

 rules and validation logic from user-interface and back-end (data service) infrastructure.

 - **User Interface** - The layer the end-user interacts with, a page or form or visual element such as tables, buttons, charts and graphs, input fields and layout.
-- **Business Logic** - The layer containing business rules, logical processes, work-flows, and validation rules.
+- **Business Logic** - The layer containing the business rules and logical processes, work-flows, and validation rules.
-- **Data Access** - The layer conerned with storage and retrieval of data and other artifacts used by the application to perform its funtion.
+- **Data Access** - The layer is concerned with storage and retrieval of data and other artifacts used by the application to perform its funtion.

 Each of these layers is focused on a separate logical area of concern, uses different tools and has a different pupose.
 Each of these logical layers should be created in separate physical projects within the application solution, which helps enforce the separation of concerns principle, improves modularity and testability.